Brian Salonen

-Brian Scott Salonen (born July 29, 1961 in Glasgow, Montana) is a former American football tight end and linebacker in the National Football League for the Dallas Cowboys.
-He played college football at the University of Montana.
+Brian Scott Salonen (born July 29, 1961) is an American former professional football player who was a tight end and linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Montana Grizzlies.

 Early years

 Salonen attended Great Falls High School, where he was an All-state football player that played on offense and defense (linebacker).
 In basketball, he received both All-state and All-American honors.

 He accepted a football scholarship from the University of Montana, where he played as a tight end and also served as team's long snapper.

 In 1983, he established seven school receiving records, after posting 68 receptions for 832 receiving yards (led the conference) and 9 touchdowns, including six games with more than 100 yards receiving.
 He also set Division I-AA records for tight ends with 6.8 catches per game in a season, 151 career receptions and 1,882 career receiving yards.
 His 68 receptions in a season tied Dan Ross' Division I-AA mark for tight ends.

 He finished his career as the school's all-time leading receiver, with 151 receptions for 1,882 yards and 12 receiving touchdowns, all school records.
 He also made the conference's All-academic list three years in a row.

 In 2003, Sports Illustrated named Salonen as the 17th greatest athlete in Montana sports history.
 In 2016, he was inducted into the Montana Football Hall of Fame.